 Early History of the Lugger family

-Another 172 words (12 lines of text) covering the years 1095, 1199, 1327, and 1858 are included under the topic Early Lugger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lugger research.
+Another 111 words (8 lines of text) covering the years 1095, 1199, 1327, and 1858 are included under the topic Early Lugger History in all our PDF Extended History products and printed products wherever possible.

 Lugger Spelling Variations